 If you’re yelling at your kids, you’re not alone.
-In fact, my own empirical research suggests yelling has become something of a parenting epidemic.
+Yelling seems to have become something of a parenting epidemic.
 Some are even calling it “the new spanking”.
 Why are so many dedicated, intelligent, aware parents losing control?

 My sense is that parents often end up yelling because they’ve actually made the very positive decision to give their children boundaries with respect rather than punishments and manipulation.
 These parents are working really hard to remain gentle and kind, and yet their children’s testing behaviors continue.
 They become increasingly frustrated, even fearful, feeling they’ve lost all control without any way to rein their children in.